Liverpool

 Let Loose: 10 Free Fun Things to Do in Liverpool for Adults

 Located in the north west of England next to the River Mersey, Liverpool is a city that has a rich history and culture.
 It was founded in 1207 by King John of England, who gave it its name.
-Liverpool is now one of the most important economic centers in the country with an urban population of over 800,000 people.
+Liverpool is now one of the most important economic centres in the country with an urban population of over 800,000 people.
 The city's famous buildings include St George's Hall, Pier Head Building, and many others down the historic Albert Dock.
 There are many attractions for tourists to enjoy such as The Walker Art Gallery and World Museum among others making it the seventh most visited city in the U.K.

 In this blog post we:

-- List the best places to visit for no charge at all
+• List the best places to visit for no charge at all

-- Show all places on an interactive map to help you locate each place easily.
+• Show all places on an interactive map to help you locate each place easily.

 Liverpool is a vibrant city with plenty of things to do for adults of all ages including students who may be looking for a couple of free options (I've been there before).
-There are free to enter museums like The Museum of Liverpool and the World Museum or if you fancy some time outdoors, Sefton Park or Crosby Beach (a short ride away).
+There are free-to-enter museums like The Museum of Liverpool and the World Museum or if you fancy some time outdoors, Sefton Park, or Crosby Beach (a short ride away).

 The table above lists the thing in Liverpool to do for free.
 Click on the name of each place to be taken to the area of the blog post for that place!

-Quick Heading Links
+• Quick Heading Links

 Museums and Galleries